The Heisenberg category of a category: The DG construction

 natural in $a,b \in \basecat$ (see Section~\ref{subsec:dg-homotopy-serre}).
 In other words, $S$ is only a Serre functor \emph{up to homotopy}.

 Thus the adjunction relation $\QQ_a^{(n)} \dashv \PP_{Sa}^{(n)}$ in the \dg Heisenberg category $\hcat\basecat$ needs to be homotopically weakened.
 One option would be to upgrade $\hcat\basecat$ to an $(\infty,2)$-category and have the additional homotopical information come from the topology of string diagrams.
-However, at the moment there are technical obstructions to the construction of $(\infty, 2)$-categories by means of generators and relations.
+However, at the moment the authors still find it difficult to construct $(\infty, 2)$-categories by means of generators and relations.
 In this paper we take a different approach which stays entirely within the realm of \dg categories.

 Our main idea is to introduce three sets of generating objects $\PP_a$, $\QQ_a$ and $\RR_a$, related by strict adjunctions $\PP_a \dashv \QQ_a$ and $\QQ_a \dashv \RR_a$.
 To relate the left and right adjoints of $\QQ_a$, we add for each $a \in \basecat$ the starred string $2$-morphism